waltercostamb/waltercostamb.github.io/_posts/2020-04-07-data-analysis-python.md

 Data science.
 Credit: [Michael Barber](https://towardsdatascience.com/introduction-to-statistics-e9d72d818745)

 The other important thing I want to mention is to understand the difference between data analysis and "big data".
 Although the two may seem the same at first glance, they are not.
-Data analysis is required for big data, but big data is not required for data analysis.
+Data analysis is required for big data, but big data is not necessarily required for data analysis.
 Data analysis involves programming, problem solving, statistical analysis and visualization.
-Big data involves that and also other specific tools like Spark and Hadoop (which uses the MapReduce method).
-I am not a particular fan of big data, since it feels to me more like handling tons on input than analysis.
-I have done a course in big data, but this is not my area of expertise, so I would advise you to talk to a specialist if you are interested in big data.
+Big data involves these topics and requires specific tools that handle large amounts of data such as Spark and Hadoop (which uses the MapReduce method).
+Big Data is not my area of expertise and will not be a focus on this post.

 I did this [big data and statistik](https://www.alfatraining.de/gefoerderte-weiterbildung/berlinmitte/stadt/berlin/kurs/statistik/N/0/0/kombi/statistik-und-big-data/) course from alfatraining (in German), which I found very informative.
 Summarizing the content of this course: